BYD Company: SkyShuttle

+Cargo ship

+Eight purpose-built roll-on/roll-off (RoRo) cargo ships, each ship can transport 9200 vehicles, delivering a million vehicles per year.
+Most of the ships use the same name as cities in China.
+Each ship is 219m long, 37.7m wide and 50m tall, with 16 decks (14 decks for cargo).
+June 2026, the biggest RoRo ship in the world.
+Battery-hybrid dual-fuel liquefied natural gas (LNG) engines, hybrid uses BYD modular batteries.
+Built by China Merchants Jinling Shipyard (CMJL) in Jiangsu, China.

 Operations

 Workforce

 In 2021, BYD had 288,000 employees.
 BYD workforce reached 570,000 employees in 2022, after the company hired 280,000 employees in a single year.
 At that year, BYD became the private enterprise company with the largest workforce in China, and only below several state-owned companies such as China National Petroleum Corporation, State Grid Corporation of China and China Post.
 By the end of 2023, the company had 704,000 employees, with 133,000 new hires that year.
 This workforce count is nearly double that of Toyota, which has 375,000 employees.
 In 2024, BYD hired close to 200,000 new employees in car manufacturing and components.
 In December 2024, the company has 968,900 employees.

 2021 employee sudden death

 On 5 November 2021, a 36-year-old employee of BYD was reported dead in his rented home.
 According to his relatives, his sudden death was due to high-intensity overtime work.
 No autopsy was conducted, so the cause of death remains unclear.
 BYD agreed to pay the deceased employee's family a lump sum of in compensation.